kohkimakimoto/essh/README.md

 * **Simple**: A single binary CLI tool.
 Essh simply wraps `ssh` command.
 You can use it in the same way as `ssh`.
 * **Configuration as code**: You can write SSH client configuration in Lua.
 * **Hooks**: Essh supports hooks that execute commands when it connects a remote server.
-* **Server List Management**: Essh provides utility commands for managing hosts, that list and classify servers by using tags.
+* **Servers List Management**: Essh provides utility commands for managing hosts, that list and classify servers by using tags.
 * **Zsh completion**: Essh provides built-in zsh completion code.
 * **Per-Project Configuration**: Essh supports per-project configuration.
 This allows you to change SSH hosts config by changing current working directory.
 * **Tasks**: Task is code that runs on remote and local servers.
 You can use it to automate your system administration tasks.